 Newsletter Sign Up

-Charlotte Magazine recently named the South End Gallery Crawl as the “Best Artsy Place to Take a Date” and Food Truck Friday as “Best Regular Foodie Event” and we will have a great lineup of gallery exhibitions and food trucks for August and as well as special guests from WFAE 90.9 FM.
+Charlotte Magazine recently named the South End Gallery Crawl as the “Best Artsy Place to Take a Date” and Food Truck Friday as “Best Regular Foodie Event.”
 The Gallery Crawl is a casual way for you to explore the galleries and shops in the South End neighborhood.
-Maps of the area will be available at the WFAE tent at Food Truck Friday so you can explore as you like.
 All of our wonderful galleries will be open with special exhibitions and the popular foodie event, Food Truck Friday, will be in the heart of it all!
 Specifics for each gallery can be found below but here are a few things to help you enjoy your First Friday Gallery Crawl Experience.

 1. Parking - On popular nights with Gallery Crawl and Food Truck Friday, parking can fill up quickly so it is highly recommended that if you can take the light rail that you please do!
 Both the I-485, Tyvola and Scaleybark Light Rail Stations have huge parking lots and if you ride the light rail to the Bland Station you will be in the heart of all the activity.
 Once you are in South End, you can walk to just about everything so you won’t need your car.
 If you are driving, there is adequate on-street parking and several surface lots in and around the Camden Rd, Summit and South Blvd area.
 Please be certain to park only in areas signed to appropriately for parking.
-The surface lot behind Price’s Chicken Coop usually charges $5 to park if you want to be really close.
+Do not park at Price’s Chicken Coop as you will be towed.
 There is also a lot on the corner of S Tryon and Park Ave you can park but it is not free.
 It only costs $3 and you pay via your cell phone…no parking attendant so don’t get confused.
 There are instructions to let you know how to pay via phone.

 3. Art is For Sale - Gallery Crawl is great for South End on a variety of levels.
 We introduce more folks to both the neighborhood and to local and regional art but more importantly we help support small businesses.
 Come have a great time but know that the wonderful art you are enjoying is also for sale :).